HEARING THE HEART OF THE WORLD

 There are some spots available for primitive camping at the sanctuary over the weekend, with other accommodations available nearby at local campsites, and AirBnb's in the local towns of Seal Rock, Newport, and Waldport.
 Participants are required to bring all their own camping gear with them, and to supply their own food, including something to share with the group for a potluck dinner on the Saturday evening.
 Good quality drinking water and other refreshments will be provided throughout the weekend.

-Lara Lwin Treadaway has been supporting communities and groups to heal together for over 25 years.
-She combines experiential group work, cross-cultural ritual, animal and land connection, storytelling, poetry and song, and is an experienced facilitator of The Work That Reconnects, Family Constellations, Restorative Circles, Sacred Grief Work, and other community healing processes.
-She is passionate about creating, and co-creating, spaces that support a deeper sense of belonging within ourselves, between each other, and with the natural world.
-Lara is the founder and steward of Wild Peace Sanctuary, and divides her time between her private practice, sacred activism, and tending to the land and the animals.
+Lara Lwin Treadaway has been an activist for 35 years, and has been supporting the journey of healing and transformation with individuals, groups, and communities for over two decades through experiential group work, cross-cultural ritual, and the creative arts.
+A facilitator of The Work That Reconnects, Family Constellations Therapy, Restorative Circles, Sacred Grief Work, and other group healing processes, Lara is passionate about creating and facilitating healing spaces that nurture a deeper sense of belonging within ourselves, between each other, and with the natural world.
+She is also the founder of Wild Peace Sanctuary, a place where people, animals, and the land are restoring each other in circles of reverence, repair, and reciprocity.

 “We need acts of restoration, not only for polluted waters and degraded lands, but also for our relationship to the world.
 We need to restore honor to the way we live, so that when we walk through the world we don’t have to avert our eyes with shame,